-The "Prevent Sales When Quantity Reaches 0" setting under Store Options automatically marks as unsellable any inventory item that reaches zero to help prevent overselling and keep you in compliance.
+The Prevent Sales When Quantity Reaches 0 setting under Store Options automatically marks as Not For Sale any inventory item that reaches zero to help prevent overselling and keep you in compliance.
 Stores in some states should also audit and close packages on a regular basis as part of general inventory best practices.
-Read on to learn more about the distinction between "unsellable" and "closed" statuses, and how the "Prevent Sales When Quantity Reaches 0" setting works.
+Read on to learn more about the distinction between Not For Sale and Closed statuses, and how the Prevent Sales When Quantity Reaches 0 setting works.

-Unsellable vs. Closed
+Not For Sale vs. Closed

-The act of marking a package or lot unsellable is not reported to the state; rather, it is a tool within Green Bits to help you manage individual items and prevent budtenders from over-selling.
+The act of marking a package or lot Not For Sale is not reported to the state; rather, it is a tool within Green Bits to help you manage individual items and prevent budtenders from over-selling.
 This function is available in all markets.

-How the "Prevent Sales" setting works
+How the Prevent Sales setting works

-Turning on "Prevent Sales When Quantity Reaches 0" means that Green Bits will automatically mark a SKU unsellable when it is sold down to zero quantity, and it will automatically be removed from the register so budtenders can no longer sell that specific SKU.
+Turning on Prevent Sales When Quantity Reaches 0 means that Green Bits will automatically mark a SKU Not For Sale when it reaches zero quantity, and it will automatically be removed from the register so budtenders can no longer sell that specific SKU.

 If this setting is turned off, Green Bits will allow you to sell any SKU in your inventory regardless of quantity level, dropping into the negatives if the count reaches zero.